 The museum’s roots go back to 1870, and the institution has gone under several renovations and renaissances since then.
-It’s best known for its collections in Dutch Golden Age paintings, French impressionist and post-impressionist art, and Egyptian artifacts.
+It’s best known for its collections of artworks in Dutch Golden Age paintings, French impressionist and post-impressionist art, and Egyptian artifacts — as well as other world class exhibitis.

-5 Things To See At The Museum of Fine Arts, Boston
+5 Things to See at Museum of Fine Arts, Boston

 Postman Joseph Roulin